trishalmuthan/trishalmuthan/README.md

 ### Hi there 👋

-Hi!
+Hey!
 I’m Trishal Muthan.
-I’m a rising senior computer science major at University of Virginia’s School of Engineering and Applied Sciences.
-I’m passionate about software development and have experience with a variety of technologies.
-I’m eager to make an impact and get more involved in the software engineering, cloud, and machine learning space.
+I’m a 4th-year computer science major at University of Virginia’s School of Engineering and Applied Sciences.
+I’m passionate about software development and I'm looking to make an impact and get more involved in the software engineering, machine learning, and cloud space.
 - I'm happy to collaborate on projects!
-Reach out if interested.
+Feel free to reach out if your interested or just want to chat.
 - [https://trishalmuthan.me](https://trishalmuthan.me/)
 - Email: tmmuthan@gmail.com
 - Linkedin: linkedin.com/in/trishalmuthan